 Provenance: Private collection, London

-Please do not hesitate to contact us for a full condition report or further assistance
+Please do not hesitate to contact the gallery further assistance

 William Walcot is a British architect, graphic artist and etcher, notable as a practitioner of refined Art Nouveau.
 William was born at Lustdorf, near Odessa in a mixed Scottish-Russian family.
 He grew up in Western Europe and South Africa, returning to Russia at the age of 17, and studied arts and architecture under Leon Benois at the Imperial Academy of Arts in Saint Petersburg and later attended art schools in Paris.